Requirements for Baccalaureate Degrees

 Technology Use Requirement

-All undergraduate students must have access to and training in the use of technology to enhance learning and appropriate to meeting the objectives of individual degree programs.
+All undergraduate students must have access to and training in the use of technology to enhance learning and appropriate to meet the objectives of individual degree programs.
 Each degree program will specify how its students will meet this requirement.

 Pre-requisites